ashari-tech/.github/profile/README.md

 ## Vision

-At Ashari Tech, we envision a world where technology seamlessly integrates with human life.
+At Ashari Tech, our vision is a world where technology seamlessly integrates with human life.
 We strive to bridge the gap between humans and technology, empowering individuals and enhancing their capabilities.

 ## Mission